markus-gerber/vnv-heap/evaluation/README.md

 The script has been tested on Debian 12 Bookworm, Fedora 42 and Ubuntu 25.04.
-If you encounter any problems consider starting the script from any of these distros or consider building the cotainer manually using `docker build` (see `Dockerfile`).
+If you encounter any problems consider starting the script from any of these distros or consider building the container manually using `docker build` (see `Dockerfile`).
 You can of course also follow the instructions from the Dockerfile to set up all dependencies on your local machine.